alexch/codelikethis/public/lessons/react/lifting_state_to_parents.md

 * State flowing down makes state changes simpler to debug
 * Props should be derived from State

+# Lab: Post Selector

+Let's create a React component that consists of two main components; a list of posts, and a display box.
+These should be two seperate components.
+You will also need a parent component that renders both the list, and the display box.

+Using state and props set up the page so that when you click on a post the cotent is rendered in the display box.

+> Hint: If you want to store your posts locally it might be easieset to create JSON files to represent the posts.
+Or you could just use [JSONPlaceholder](https://jsonplaceholder.typicode.com/)

 ### Links

 - [Top Down Data Flow](https://reactjs.org/docs/state-and-lifecycle.html#the-data-flows-down)